sjpierce/SAWpaper/README.md

 an R Markdown script can generate a PDF output file containing explanatory text, R code, plus R output (text and graphics), although it can also produce HTML or Markdown files too depending on the contents of the R Markdown file.
-We have designed our scripts to produce PDF output.
+We have designed most of our scripts to produce PDF output.

 -   We used the [R statistical software](https://www.r-project.org/) to do data management and run our analyses.
 You will need R to to reproduce our results.
 We recommend using the most recent stable release of R available from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).
--   We used [RStudio](www.rstudio.org) 2021.9.0.351 (RStudio Team, 2021)
+-   We used [RStudio](www.rstudio.org) 2021.9.1.372 (RStudio Team, 2021)
     to work with R and R Markdown files.
 RStudio is an excellent integrated development environment (IDE).
 We recommend using the most recent stable release available.
-The software chain for R Markdown looks like this: **Rmd file > RStudio > R > rmarkdown > knitr > pandoc > TinyTeX or MiKTeX > PDF file**.
+The software chain for R Markdown looks like this: **Rmd file > RStudio > R > rmarkdown > knitr > md file > pandoc > tex file > TinyTeX or MiKTeX > PDF file**.
 -   A version of [pandoc](https://pandoc.org/) comes bundled with RStudio, but if you want the most recent version, download it from
     <https://pandoc.org/>.